Connect with others who understand.

 Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma

-Chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL) are considered to be different versions of the same disease.
+Chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL) are closely related cancers that some researchers consider to be different versions of the same disease.
 CLL and SLL affect the same type of white blood cell but occur in different places in the body.
 People with CLL usually have cancer in the blood and bone marrow (soft tissue found inside certain bones).
 SLL usually occurs in a part of the immune system called the lymphatic system.

-Most cases of CLL and SLL are indolent lymphomas — they grow slowly.
+Most cases of CLL and SLL are indolent lymphomas, meaning they grow slowly.
 People diagnosed with CLL/SLL can live for many years or decades, but they can’t usually be cured.
-CLL/SLL has a five-year relative survival rate of 86.9 percent, per the National Cancer Institute.
+CLL/SLL has a five-year relative survival rate of 88.1 percent, per the National Cancer Institute.
+The prognosis and average survival of patients with CLL/SLL depends on their stage of disease, which can be determined through different scales such as the Rai or Binet staging systems.
+These scales consider factors such as your complete blood counts and the involvement of lymph nodes and other organs, such as the liver and spleen.

 Marginal Zone Lymphoma

-An article in the Annals of Lymphoma stated that around 1 out of 10 people with NHL have marginal zone lymphoma (MZL).
+Approximately 8 percent of people with NHL have marginal zone lymphoma (MZL).
 These lymphomas are often indolent.
 Doctors divide MZL into three subtypes depending on where the lymphoma occurs.
 Five-year relative survival rates vary based on the subtype of MZL:

 • Extranodal MZL, also called MALT lymphoma (occurs outside of the lymph nodes, in moist tissue that lines organs and body cavities) — 88.7 percent